Avocado Plants

 If your Avocado Plant begins to wilt, it could be the product of one or many issues, ranging from the environment to your care habits.
 If the specimen is located in too low light, it may lead to plant-confusion when the window is several metres away.
 As mentioned in 'Location & Light', most Avocado Plants will require overhead lighting to complement their growth habit, with anything else causing either wilting or slanted growth.
 Secondly, irregular watering habits could cause root dehydration, which will eventually lead to wilting.
 Prolonged droughts will result in a lack of hydration in the upper part of the plant, with root rot doing the same - albeit with overly soggy compost.
 Environment shock could also be the final culprit of your wilting plant.
 If the specimen has recently been purchased or relocated, the chances are that the specimen hasn't acclimated itself to the new environment.
 Be sure to provide a bright, indirect setting with the best possible angle to the light source (overhead or nearby a window).
 Maintain relatively moist soil, allowing the top third to dry between waters and fertilise every two to four weeks, depending on the current season.
 If you still have questions about your poorly Avocado Plant, be sure to book a 1-to-1 Call with Joe Bagley to discuss this further!

 Too little light may cause leggy growth.
-If you're scared that the location is too dark, we would recommend increasing the light slightly.
+If you're scared that the location is too dark, THE HOUSEPLANT DOCTOR™ would recommend increasing the light slightly.
 Avocado Plants do best in bright locations that offer a period of morning or evening sunlight, especially in the height of winter.
 Give the specimen a good feed when you next come to water it, to increase the overall health levels within the plant.

 Too much sunlight will lead to sun-scorch, with typical signs including browning or crispy leaves, dry leaf-edges, curled leaves or little growth.
 Although too low light will cause over-watering issues, too much sunlight will also be a detriment in the likes of dehydration.
 A location that offers little to no direct sunlight will bring the optimum growth for the specimen.